Skip to main content

 Parsing Tags

-Extract and use tag information.
+Extract and use tag information at runtime using the reflect package:

 package main